Or perhaps you just have a feeling that your nifty trade setup could be a winner but have no way of testing that out.

 After creating your rule set, just click the generate button and Cleo will create the strategy for you and save it.
 Once saved, a strategy can be thoroughly back-tested.
 The backtest tells you how the system would have performed on a historical data set and gives you a range of different statistics and performance metrics.

 Once you’re happy with your new creation, you can run it in paper trading mode on the platform or connect it directly to a broker account.
 You can also place manual trades as your strategy is running.

 Like the other platforms, Cleo has some “out of the box” strategies that you can use and modify for yourself.
 This is an easy way to get started.

 Finally, there is EABuilder, a code generator for Metatrader.
-This builder is also web tool so there’s nothing to install.
+This builder is also a web tool so there’s nothing to install.

 To build a strategy or indicator you simply need to supply some basic rules from inside the login area.
 Each rule is a condition set on an indicator.
-The rules include things like price above, below or crossing over or under.
+The rules include things like price above, below, or crossing over or under.